 Parenting Teenage Boys: 6 Rules for Moms

 - STAND UP FOR WOMEN.
 Parenting teenage boys isn’t easy.
 We have to teach them to be strong and independent men who respect, support and honor strong and independent women.
 Thanks to so many women before us, teaching boys to treat girls as capable equals is a little bit easier, but it’s still an uphill battle.
 As moms, that’s an important job we must undertake with our boys and kick into high gear during their teenage years.
 Raising them to respect women as equals will change the future.
 Women are still fighting for equal opportunities, pay and respect.
 We can change this, starting with our boys.
+I remember watching I love Lucy, fascinated by how independent and stubborn she was!

 - ENCOURAGE BOYS TO CRY.
 By the time most boys enter their teen years, they’ve learned to hold back their tears.
 The transition into adulthood is a difficult one.
 During the teenage years, most children have dealt with major disappointments, heartbreak, and the loss of a friend or family member, whether it be someone distant or close.
 These are emotional times and boys can either learn to work through them by freely expressing themselves or avoid them by holding everything inside.
 We know the power of a good cry and need to convey that to our boys.

 - TEACH BOYS TO BE AWARE OF THEIR BODIES.
 Women often joke that men are big babies when they get sick.
 This isn’t always that far from the truth.
 On the flip side, men are also much less likely to be aware of important changes in their bodies as adults, that could indicate health issues or be a cause for concern.
 Girls are conditioned, thanks to menstruation and the slew of issues that can accompany female puberty, to pay attention to any changes in their bodies.
 We learn early on to pay attention to the details of the changes in our bodies, track them and convey that information to health care providers.
 Boys are not conditioned in this same way and can lack the experience to be aware of changes that may warrant medical attention.
+While girls tend to be taller at younger ages, boys experience major growth spurts during this time.
+It’s important that they get enough nutrition.

 - MAYBE MEANS NO. As women continue working to combat rape culture, progress is being made.
 Girls and women are speaking out, breaking the silence and the notorious I-thought-she-wanted-it defense isn’t cutting it anymore.
 Our boys need to know this.
 Boys need to ask, directly and specifically about whether or not a girl wants to have sex or participate in any activity leading up to sex.
 This not only protects girls, but it protects boys as well.
 I am both a boy and girl mom.
 I want to prepare and protect them all.
 If a person is not able to have a conversation about sex, the are from from ready to have sex.
 Boys must obtain an explicit YES, before they risk engaging in any sexual activity.
+If a young-couple has been drinking, that’s a no. Kids drink.
+Teens have sex.
+Not your kid?
+Well. wouldn’t you rather discuss these important things with your child rather than find out later, you should have?

 - KEEP THE ROMANCE ALIVE.
 Encourage and praise boys for their thoughtfulness.
 Teach them that grand gestures of affection don’t have to be grand expenditures.
 Show them your appreciation for the little things and remind them that romance is an art.
 Doing something sweet is more endearing than doing something lavish.